 February!
-You’re here!
-Don’t you feel like when January is over that we have survived something?
+You're here!
+Don't you feel like when January is over that we have survived something?
 For me that is the deepest, darkest, winter month and once February comes with its hearts and valentines I feel a little better about life.
-So, I say we start this month off with a heart-themed project!
-Let’s do this.
+So, I say we start this month off with a heart-themed project, this DIY Heart-Patterned Stitched Pom Pom Beanie!

 I have been letting this particular project roll around in my brain for the last couple of months, trying to decide how to execute it well.
 Then, during a random grocery trip I found the right beanie and the right yarn and finally decided to make it happen and I'm SO glad I did.
 I have noticed these solid beanies at Walmart (for just $2) and knew there had to be a way to take this inexpensive but plain little cuties to the next level so I decided to add some neon yarn touches and BAM!
 The cutest beanie around was created.
 This project is great because it is so cheap and if you can sew on a button you make yourself one.
 Here is how I did it: